-The content of your modernized resume should be brief, punchy, value-infused, and written in ways that capture the reader’s attention by speaking directly to their needs.
+The content of your modern resume should be brief, punchy, value-infused, and written in ways that capture hiring managers’ attention by speaking directly to their needs.

 Don’t expect your reader to take the time to figure things out independently.
 They won’t.

-Write your resume so the reader knows (with nothing more than a glance) exactly how what you are offering will add value, solve their problems, meet their challenges, and achieve their goals.
+Write your professional resume (and cover letter) so the reader knows (with nothing more than a glance) exactly how what you are offering will add value, solve their problems, meet their challenges, and achieve their goals.

-Every word and element in your resume should serve a purpose and support your job target.
+Choosing the right resume format is key.
+But your resume content is also key.
+Every word and element in your resume should serve a purpose and support the target of your job search.
 This might mean leaving out degrees or certifications, or even early work experiences that no longer reflect your career direction.

 Don’t let that happen.